The creme de la creme of Southbank pubs to sink a pint in.

 Interestingly, the pub is actually named after the historic boat race, which is the oldest boat race in the entire world.

 Whilst there are so many pubs on the South Bank that have impressive exteriors and exude a historic charm, Doggett’s is a little harsh, and there is a lot of concrete.
-But, I would really recommend seeing past the façade, as the inside is great, and the views are unparalleled.
+But, we would really recommend seeing past the façade, as the inside is great, and the views are unparalleled.

 The Founders Arms